typegoose/typegoose/docs/guides/error-warning-details.md

 - [`customName`](../api/decorators/modelOptions.md#customname) is a Function, but the function does not return a String or the returned String does not have the required length.
 - [`customName`](../api/decorators/modelOptions.md#customname) is defined, but is not a String or the defined String does not have the required length.
+- [`refPath`](../api/decorators/prop.md#refpath) is defined, but is not a String or the defined String does not have the required length.

 ## Warnings